3. Jesus the bread of life, 6:1-71

 pisteuousin (pisteuw) pres. "believe" - Jesus identifies the problem of the doubting disciples; they do not believe and therefore do not receive the gift of life.

-gar "for" - Expressing cause/reason; explaining why Jesus was able to say some do not believe, namely, because he knew the heart of his followers.
+gar "for" - Expressing cause/reason; introducing a causal clause explaining why Jesus was able to say some do not believe, namely, because he knew the heart of his followers.

 h/dei (oida) pluperf. "had known" - had known.
 Probably in the sense of Jesus' ability to read people, rather than in the sense of Jesus exercising divine omniscience.